Welcome to our grammar lesson about Spanish Possessive adjectives and pronouns (“Adjetivos y pronombres posesivos”).

 The ambiguity of “su, suyo…”

-If we read only this, without any context:
+If we read the following sentence without any context:

 Su casa es blanca.

 … there is no way to know if that means “his house”, “her house”, “their house” or “your (polite) house”.

 However if we read: